‘Luna’ Named for the Goddess of the Moon

 Container Plant?
 A real conversation starter in a pot, on a patio, or porch.

 What we learned in Southern Euc Trials In McDonough, GA (zone 8A), three year old Eucalyptus trees had minimal leaf damage and looked great following winters where temps twice reached the teens.
 Trees have struggled with recent rains and humidity.

-3 Gallon Pot Dense root system and multiple branching.
-2.5 - 4' (from top of root ball) well established Eucalyptus tree.
+3 Gallon Pot A dense root system with multiple branching.
+18"- 3.0' (from top of root ball).
+A well established and mature Eucalyptus tree.

 ‘Bluey’ Named for its striking blue foliage Hardiness Our trials have ‘Bluey’ hardy in zone 8A and above.
 Hardiness...

 ‘Funky Monkey’ Named for its tendency to twist and turn and for its strikingly beautiful...